BIBA

 The Average Cost of Tyre Replacement in the UK

 The cost of a replacement tyre depends on brand, construction type, size and retailer.
-Broad market ranges currently include:
+Broad market ranges see budget tyres starting around £50 to premium performance tyres at £400 and above.

 Further Costs to Consider